kirankumarmanku/system-design-primer/README.md

 * Federation is not effective if your schema requires huge functions or tables.
 * You'll need to update your application logic to determine which database to read and write.
-* Joining data from two databases is more complex with a [server link](http://stackoverflow.com/questions/5145637/querying-data-by-joining-two-tables-in-two-database-on-different-servers).
+*  :heavy_check_mark:  Joining data from two databases is more complex with a [server link](http://stackoverflow.com/questions/5145637/querying-data-by-joining-two-tables-in-two-database-on-different-servers).
 * Federation adds more hardware and additional complexity.

 ##### Source(s) and further reading: federation